 The Arbiter notes that the latest valuation and list of transactions provided by the Service Provider in respect of the Complainant is not current.
-Besides, no detailed breakdown was provided regarding the status and performance of the respective investments within the disputed portfolios.
+Besides, no detailed breakdown was provided regarding the status and performance of the respective investments within the disputed portfolio of the Complainant.